 If you don’t add Epsom salts to the soil, how do you prevent blossom end rot?
 Well, you might do this simply by not adding Epsom salts.
 The story that magnesium sulphate will prevent the disease is just that – a fictitious story.
 Blossom end rot has been attributed to a calcium deficiency in the fruit but Epsom salts is a source of magnesium, not calcium.
 A Clemson Cooperative Extension report on the subject of blossom end rot advises growers not to use Epsom salts unless the results of a soil test recommend it.

-Does Epsom salts make tomato plants grow better?
+Do Epsom salts make tomato plants grow better?
 No. And Robert Pavlis tells us also that the product does not fight plant disease or pests either.

-3. Use Landscape Fabric or Weed Cloth for long term control of weeds
+3. Use Landscape Fabric or Weed Cloth for long-term control of weeds

 These products are made of plastic mesh, which manufacturers claim will control weeds.
 Weeds sprouting under the fabric can’t grow through it and neither can they survive on the upper surface, which you cover with a thin layer of dry mulch.
 So far, so good.
 But let’s see what really happens when you install this form of weed control.